 Response:

-We agree reviewer’s advice.
-So, we changed it more clearly.
+We agree with the reviewer’s advice and have therefore revised the title for clarity and to use the recommended term (page 1, lines 3-4).

 2. Did the authors attempt to preserve the spleen when performing pancreatectomy?
 Spleen-preserving pancreatectomy is appropriate in patients with solid papillary neoplasms of the pancreas.
 I believe that since the patient was young, this should have been attempted in spite of the complexity of the technique.